Legal Counsel for Washington Nonprofits, Foundations, and Socially Responsible Businesses

 • Compliance and risk management

-• Contracts, MOUs, endowments, and partnership agreements
+• Contracts, leases, MOUs, endowments, and partnership agreements

 • Strategic legal advice during growth, change, or conflict